open/close all folders

 - The Battlestar: The lore indicates that they are also armed with Wave Motion Guns used for purifying Zerg-infested planets.
 You don't ever have one of these kinds.

 - Cool, but Inefficient: On the one hand, having a ship that can fire off drones to deal with enemies is pretty cool.
 On the other hand, they are high up on the tech tree, very expensive, don't deal super-high damage given that their drones deal barely any damage against anything with armor, and pretty much any mobile anti-air unit in sufficient quantities can counter them for less cost.
 They don't even get Awesome, but Impractical because they don't do enough to qualify as "Awesome".

 - Ensemble Darkhorse: An Invoked Trope for Word of God.
 Even though they're useless competitively, and Blizzard has acknowledged this, they can't seem to bring themselves to give it the axe for the sequel.
-They were initially cut, then came back, were going to be cut in Heart of the Swarm, but were brought back again.
+They were initially cut, then came back, were going to be cut in Heart of the Swarm, and then were brought back again.
 Both times the reason sited was emotional attachment to the original unit.
 In a developer's post after the release of Legacy of the Void they pretty much acknowledged the trope, noting that Carriers currently don't see much use, but that's what makes them "cool" on the rare times they are used in competitive matches.

-- Awesome, but Impractical: As with the Ghost higher up the page, they're very powerful fully upgraded but lie at the top of the tech tree and require a large investment of time and resources to deploy.
+- As with the Ghost higher up the page, they're very powerful when fully upgraded but lie at the top of the tech tree and require a large investment of time and resources to deploy.
 Their stealth ability also renders other powerful units invulnerable except for themselves, meaning that if there's any arbiters around, they get focus-fired.

-- Invisibility Cloak: Cloaks nearby units without using any energy, though this doesn't effect other arbiters because it is overpowered to give the protoss a entirely invisible army.
+- Invisibility Cloak: Cloaks nearby units without using any energy, though this doesn't affect other Arbiters.